 The name QBism is a contraction of Quantum Bayesianism.
 This stands for applying Bayesian probability, a technical method of calculating probabilities in everyday situations, to quantum mechanics.
 The authors demonstrate that the probabilities of events in the world, even the outcomes of subatomic experiments, are defined only by what the individual has directly experienced and observed in the world up until now.
 Yes, it seems to make no sense whatsoever, but it works.
-But it is deeply alien to our current way of thinking because it means that the world is bizarrely personal.
+The problem is it is so deeply alien to our current way of thinking it seems inconceivable.
+It means that the world is bizarrely personal.
 As the authors state:

 What is real for an agent rests entirely on what that agent experiences, and different agents have different experiences.
 (2013, 3)

 The science of probabilities goes back centuries, using basic methods of counting how often something specific happens.
 You do not have to flip a coin very many times to see that each side comes up half the time, so the probability is one half.
 This is called frequentist probability.
 Bayesian probability, based on Bayes’ theorem, is a well-established technique that is more sophisticated.
 Putting it very simply, this is based on relevant data of events in the past, and an analysis of how this data affects the probabilities of possible events in the future.
 If you think the person pressing you for a coin toss on some issue looks dodgy, you are likely doing some Bayesisan probability assessment on whether his coin is fair.